 Research on the pros and cons of spinal decompression therapy.
-Non-surgical spinal decompression therapy is a treatment that uses a pulling force on the spine to relieve pressure on the discs and vertebrae.
+Non-surgical spinal decompression therapy treatment uses a pulling force on the spine to relieve pressure on the discs and vertebrae.
 It is used to treat a variety of common causes of back or neck pain, such as a herniated discs, bulging discs, spinal stenosis, degenerated discs, facet syndrome, or sciatica/leg pain.

 Call Core Wellness Centre in Toronto on 416 479 – 8311!